 Acquiring the right property is critical for cannabis businesses seeking regulatory approval.
 In fact, most marijuana businesses are required to acquire a property, or at least show the intent of acquisition, as part of their license application process.
 Therefore, it’s essential to research and select the perfect property that meets your specific operational requirements and regulatory needs.
 Knowing your cannabis business’ needs ahead of time can help you identify the right property and ensure a successful licensing application.

 Indoor vs. Greenhouses vs. Farmland Growing

-If growing your cannabis indoors, you’ll want to find a building with proper lighting and water systems.
-You’ll also want a facility that enables you to raise your plants with the desired cultivation techniques.
-Are you using soil or hydroponics?
-Are there enough room and climate control capabilities for airflow to circulate, preventing mold from too much humidity?
-Do you have enough space to keep different cultivars (the types of cannabis) separated from one another to avert cross-pollination?
+For an indoor grow facility, the building must have proper lighting and water systems that enable you to apply the desired cultivation techniques—using soil or hydroponics, for example.
+You’ll also need enough room and climate control capabilities for airflow to circulate, preventing mold from excessive humidity.
+Adequate space is required to keep different cultivars (types of cannabis) separated to avoid cross-pollination.

 Retail property for cannabis dispensaries

 When investing in a dispensary, it’s important to consider the same licensing requirements and regulations needed for other cannabis properties.
 In addition, any existing retail building must be brought up to code for the local and state requirements for cannabis store operations.
 This includes features such as product displays, lobbies, security systems, and personnel.